astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 $ astro deployment airflow upgrade --cancel --deployment-id=<deployment-id>
 ```

-After running that command, you can expect the following:
+After running that command, you should see:

 ```bash
 Airflow upgrade process has been successfully canceled.
 Your Deployment was not interrupted and you are still running Airflow 1.10.5.